tobiasstromseth/SmidigVol3/README.md

 ### Executing program

 - How to run the program
--python -m pip install -r code\Volatility3\requirements.txt
+- python -m pip install -r code\Volatility3\requirements.txt
 - Start the program by executing the file called app.py

 ## Authors